 - Check the box next to the name of the app you want to give permission to.

 - Quit System Preferences.

 5. Reinstall macOS

 If none of the steps above work, the next step is to reinstall macOS.
 Before you do that, back up your startup drive, preferably using Time Machine and a USB external disk.
 That will make it easier to restore your data and settings.
-To reinstall macOS, you need to restart your Mac in Recovery mode (hold down Command and R on an Intel Mac or hold down the power button on an Apple silicon Mac) and use macOS Utilities.
+To reinstall macOS, you need to restart your Mac in Recovery mode (hold down Command and R on an Intel-based Mac or hold down the power button on a Mac with Apple silicon) and use macOS Utilities.

 6. Get professional help